rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Ceol agus spraoi: what's on this Bank Holiday weekend?
+## Ceol agus spraoi: What's on this Bank Holiday weekend?

 date: 2025-08-01, from: RTÉ News